tholman/bsod.js/README.md

 ##Blue Screen of Death - BSOD.js

 Wowee, web dev tools have been getting great these past few years, its never been easier to find, and debug probems online.
 The blue screen of death is a throwback to the days of old.
+You can "play" with it [here](http://tholman.com/blue-screen-of-death/).

 Turn up your dev game to 11, and enter development hard mode by including `bsod.js` to your next project.
 This will cause a few things to happen.